kferris10/AnimintBlog/_posts/2015-07-14-World-Population-by-Income-Choropleth-with-animint.md

 <img src="{{ site.baseurl }}/images/posts/2015-07-14-World-Population-by-Income-Choropleth-with-animint_files/rudis_source-1.png" title="" alt="" style="display: block; margin: auto;" />

 [animint](https://github.com/tdhock/animint) uses ggplot2 plots to create *anim*ated and *int*eractive web graphics so we can use animint to extend Bob's plot.
 First, we have to make a couple of small changes to the previous code.  `geom_map()` does not currently work with animint, so we have to merge the `world_map` and `share_dat` datasets then draw polygons for each country.
-I'll also remove the `coord_equal()` line because it doesn't render as nicely in animint.
+I'll also remove the `coord_equal()` and the `theme(legend.position = "bottom")` lines because they don't render as nicely in animint.

 ```r